 Introduction

 Drosophila development involves the coordinated expression of a vast number of genes under strict temporal and spatial control (Brown et al., 2014).
 Transcript levels in the embryo are therefore highly dynamic, undergoing rapid shifts in level dependent on altered rates of accumulation, processing, and degradation.
 In excess of ~7,000 unique transcripts, arising from at least 3,000 distinct genes are expressed from the earliest onset of zygotic transcription (Graveley et al., 2011) (De Renzis et al., 2007).
-Of these, at least 1,000 are expressed in a spatially constricted manner (Tomancak et al., 2002).
+Of these, at least 1,000 are expressed in a spatially restricted manner (Tomancak et al., 2002).
 Regulatory systems go to great lengths to minimize even relatively slight stochastic changes in expression, which can nevertheless have a negative effect on viability (Perry et al., 2010).
 Additional processes influencing mRNA abundance are also tightly controlled, with regulated degradation pathways resulting in significant and transcript-specific differences in the kinetics of mRNA decay in the embryo (Thomsen et al., 2010).
 Ideally, accurate and quantitative measurements of protein abundance could be utilized to investigate the mechanics of development, but lacking such a technique, mRNA abundance is often substituted as a measurement providing a strong correlation with protein abundance (Fu et al., 2009).

 A complicating factor in the interpretation of transcriptome data from the early Drosophila embryo arises from the significant effects of maternally-contributed mRNAs and the timeline of activation of the zygotic genome.
 This latter process, the maternal-to-zygotic transition (MZT) is a common feature of animal development and encompasses a cascade of processes whereby widespread alterations to the chromatin landscape are engendered by the activity of pioneering transcription factors (Tadros and Lipshitz, 2009) (Li et al., 2014).
-In Drosophila, the zinc-finger TF Zelda is a well-studied example of such a pioneering factor (Liang et al., 2008) (Harrison et al., 2011) (Xu et al., 2014).
+In Drosophila, the zinc-finger transcription factor Zelda is a well-studied example of such a pioneering factor (Liang et al., 2008) (Harrison et al., 2011) (Xu et al., 2014).
 In most animals, the MZT process consists of two distinct stages.
 An initial “minor wave” of activation becomes significant at ~1.5 hours post-fertilization in Drosophila, followed by a more rapid and synchronous “major wave” at ~2.5 hours (Pritchard and Schubiger, 1996).
 During this time the majority of the maternally-contributed transcriptome is destabilized and undergoes coordinated degradation (Benoit et al., 2009; Tadros et al., 2007).

 As mRNA abundance is a complex process, determined by the integrative inputs of the rates of transcription, processing, and degradation, measuring the rates of transcription in a temporally-discriminate manner becomes challenging in an evolving system such as the embryo.
 A number of techniques have been proposed to address this question, one popular technique being the direct sequencing of RNA populations enriched for nascent and chromatin-associated RNAs (nascent-seq).
 Nascent RNA-seq, or nascent-seq, has been shown to be an effective strategy for identifying the actively transcribed genes in a cell or tissue, as well as quantitating the relative transcriptional rate of these genes.
 This is accomplished through the use of existing deep-sequencing platforms to specifically sequence the fraction of RNA that is chromatin-associated, and therefore enriched for transcripts undergoing active elongation.
 By using this method in Drosophila melanogaster embryos, we seek to obtain a timeline of transcriptional activation and repression to a high degree of temporal accuracy, which will aid us in identifying genes regulated by Groucho as well as the timeframes over which this regulatory ability is exercised.